w3c/wai-coga/guide.md

   [See page details in plan](./plan#design-guide)

 ---
+## Introduction
+Making websites and applications that are friendly for people with cognitive impairments affects every part of design and development.

+Traditionally accessibility has been most focused on the interface, and making that usable for people with sensory and physical impairments in vision, hearing and/or mobility.
+Some accessibility features will help people with cognitive impairments, but often the issues are about context, language, usability, and other more general factors that impact everyone to some degree.

+This document aims to provide guidance on how to make websites and applications that are friendly for people with cognitive impairments by providing guidance for your designs, and design process.

+This guide is divided into design themes.
+There are also user stories, testing methodologies, and design checkpoints for each theme.
+Just understanding the themes and user stories may help make your content more accessible to some users with cognitive and learning disabilities.
+Please see the section on user testing for guidance on how to perform COGA user testing.

 ## Theme: Provide help and support

 Users with cognitive impairments may need different levels and forms of help, depending on their circumstances.<br />